 An important still life by the Scottish Colourist, Samuel Peploe, leads Bonhams Annual Scottish Pictures Sale on August 20th in Edinburgh.

-He became obsessed with painting the perfect still life, painstakingly setting up compositions featuring flowers and favorite motifs such as the Chinese vase, fan, crockery and drapery evident in this picture.
-Many of the works from the classic period are variations on a theme, as the artist explored the relationships and contrasts between form and space, color and tone, nature and design.
+He became obsessed with painting the perfect still life, painstakingly setting up compositions featuring flowers and favourite motifs such as the Chinese vase, fan, crockery and drapery evident in this picture.
+Many of the works from the classic period are variations on a theme, as the artist explored the relationships and contrasts between form and space, colour and tone, nature and design.

 The painting was at one time in the collection of the Scottish artist Sir William MacTaggart who, like Peploe, was a member of the Society of Eight – a private painters group restricted to eight elected members - in Edinburgh in the late 1920s.

 Bonhams, founded in 1793, is one of the world's largest auctioneers of fine art and antiques.
 The present company was formed by the merger in November 2001 of Bonhams & Brooks and Phillips Son & Neale.
 In August 2002, the company acquired Butterfields, the principal firm of auctioneers on the West Coast of America.
 Today, Bonhams offers more sales than any of its rivals, through two major salerooms in London: New Bond Street and Knightsbridge; and a further three in the UK regions and Scotland.
 Sales are also held in San Francisco, Los Angeles, Carmel, New York and Connecticut in the USA; and Germany, France, Monaco, Hong Kong and Australia.
 Bonhams has a worldwide network of offices and regional representatives in 25 countries offering sales advice and valuation services in 60 specialist areas.
 For a full listing of upcoming sales, plus details of Bonhams specialist departments go to www.bonhams.com